beauknowstech/beauknowstech.github.io/_posts/2022-06-05-UAC-bypass.md

 # UAC bypass - why and how

-As a hacker sometimes you will land on a windows machine as a user that has admin rights, but anything you try and do that will require admin rights will get blocked by UAC.
+As a hacker sometimes you will land on a windows machine as a user that has admin rights, but anything you try and do that will require admin rights will (mimikatz anyone?) get blocked by UAC.

 The benefits of UAC are listed [here](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/user-account-control-overview#:~:text=User%20Account%20Control%20(UAC,changes%20to%20system%20settings.)) but boil down to blocking automatic execution of malware and also gives a user a second chance to say no to something that they clicked on.